ArthurDanjou/artsite/content/index.md

 others 🫂" text="sharing"} my knowledge and learning new theorems and technologies.
 I'm a **curious** person and eager to continue learning and growing throughout my life.

-As well as programming, I enjoy :hover-text{hover="Sport allows me to burn off energy 🏋️‍♂️" text="sport"} and : hover-text{hover="Travelling frees me and gets me away from it all ✈️" text="travelling"}.
+As well as programming, I enjoy :hover-text{hover="Sport allows me to burn off energy 🏋️‍♂️" text="sport"} and :hover-text{hover="Travelling frees me and gets me away from it all ✈️" text="travelling"}.
 My passion, commitment and eagerness to learn and progress are the qualities that enable me to succeed in my **career** and **studies**.

 :stats